QGrain/academic-kickstart/content/authors/admin/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-- icon: envelope
+- icon: fa-envelope
   icon_pack: fas
-  link: '#contact'  # For a direct email link, use "mailto:test@example.org".
+  link: "mailto:zhiyuzhang@hust.edu.cn" #'#contact'  # For a direct email link, use "mailto:test@example.org".
 - icon: google-scholar
   icon_pack: ai
   link: https://scholar.google.co.uk/